Biological & Environmental Research Information System

 Concerted communication is key to progress in cutting-edge science and public accountability.
 With support from the Department of Energy’s

-(DOE) Office of Science, the Biological & Environmental Research Information System (BERIS) has for 20 years been the primary communication resource supporting the genome programs of DOE’s Biological and Environmental Research (BER) program.
+(DOE) Office of Science, the Biological & Environmental Research Information System (BERIS) has for more than 20 years been the primary communication resource supporting the genome programs of DOE’s Biological and Environmental Research (BER) program.
 In 2009, our focus shifted to encompass communicating all of BER’s science.

 Integrating all facets of biological and environmental research is critical for spurring innovation at the most rapid pace and at the lowest cost.
 Moreover, scientific research involves a wide array of technologies, many just emerging, with new types of datasets that must be available to a larger, interdisciplinary research community.
 As such, BERIS seeks to facilitate and accelerate this integration and access through technical communication that spans diverse research areas.